donox/sst_static/support/admin_pages/editor_commands.md

 *[This capability is a work in progress.
 Please help with suggestions, issues, ideas, ...]*

+**WARNING:  Avoid the use of tabs in .txt files (commands.txt, meta.txt, xxx-template-story.txt, galleries' metadata.yml).**

+**WARNING: Avoid the use of spaces in file names.
+Both "-" and "_" may be used.**

 ###commands.txt
 All commands.txt files share the same basic format.
 They are **.txt** files in a simplified yaml format (this need not be meaningful).
 The file is structured as a series of individual commands, each